tan-wt/gaohn-probability-stats/content/03_discrete_random_variables/important_summary.md

 # Important

 This section is a placeholder as need time to digest.
+Later on we can put the content below back to their respective sections.

 - Revisit the idea of the histogram, even a section during PMF is good as a refresher!
 - Try to think about how to write PMF as an ideal histogram into my notes, especially from the machine learning perspective.
 - Early mention of empirical CDF vs CDF, empirical histogram vs PMF

 ## Rough notes